-The University Library is open more hours than any other building on campus (24/5 each semester with special 24/7 hours during final exam periods), and provides online access to approximately 191,000 online journals, newspapers, and periodicals, almost 1 million e-books, 400 databases, and 1 million architecture and art digital images.
+The University Library is open more hours than any other building on campus (with special 24/7 hours during final exam periods), and provides online access to approximately 191,000 online journals, newspapers, and periodicals, almost 1 million e-books, 400 databases, and 1 million architecture and art digital images.
 The University Library is the center of academic, social, and intellectual discovery on (and off) campus.
 Librarians offer personalized assistance for research and reference needs in person, by phone, via e-mail, or through the Ask-A-Librarian chat service.
 Every major has its own Personal Librarian who can be found at http://guides.library.ttu.edu/.
 The Library's award-winning Document Delivery service will obtain materials not owned by the Libraries for students and faculty and will hold and/or deliver them upon arrival.

 In the basement of the University Library, the state-of-the-art Crossroads Recording Studio provides a free facility to all students and university employees for practice, performance, podcasts, music, theater, and oral presentations.
-On the second floor, the Digital Media Studio (DMS) and 3D Animation Lab provide access to the latest Mac and PC software, including industry-standard design, video editing, and 3D art, modeling, and animation software.
+On the second floor, Dynamic Media Services (DMS) and 3D Animation Lab provide access to the latest Mac and PC software, including industry-standard design, video editing, and 3D art, modeling, and animation software.
 Digital cameras, high-definition digital camcorders, GoPro cameras and mounts, more than 5,000 American and international film and movie DVDs, and music and audio books on CD are all available for checkout from the DMS.